-The Company's management has organized the Company's operations into two reportable segments: Professional Technical Services and Management Support Services.
+The Company's management has organized its operations into two reportable segments: Professional Technical Services and Management Support Services.
 This segmentation corresponds to how the Company manages its business as well as the underlying characteristics of its markets.

-Management internally analyzes the results of the Company's segments and operations using the non-GAAP measure of revenue, net of other direct costs which is a measure of work performed by the Company.
+Management internally analyzes the results of its segments and operations using the non-GAAP measure of net service revenues which is revenues, less other direct costs.
+The Company believes net service revenues is a measure of work performed by the Company and is a more accurate measure on which to base gross margin.
 All inter-company balances and transactions are eliminated in consolidation.